 The University of Texas hosted their annual Athletic Performance Clinic January 14.
 Top strength coaches and leaders in athletics speak at this clinic every year, and I love the opportunity to learn from them.
-(What were you doing Friday night in Austin?
-I was online, doing more research about the speakers to learn about their experiences, philosophy, and athletes.)

 The speakers included coaches of Olympians, collegiate, high school, and professional athletes.

 Tim Pelot, Senior Strength & Conditioning Coach of the United States Olympic Committee

 - You must have systems when training groups, but remember they are individuals.

 - Give your athletes energy and support them!
 They are expending physical energy, cognitive energy, attending sports medicine needs, etc. They need your support.

 - Take the temperature of the room and be adaptable.

 It was really great to hear someone who has spend thousands of hours coaching, and who is so adept at thinking on his feet.